 When a user issues make(1) in the subdirectory of a specific port, the system will recursively walk its dependency tree, check whether the required dependencies are installed, build and install any missing dependencies, and then continue the build of the desired port.
 All of the building happens inside the working directory that the port creates.
-This is either a subdirectory of the port's main directory, in which case it is recognized by its prefix "w-", or a subdirectory of \${WRKOBJDIR}, if the WRKOBJDIR variable has been set (see Configuration of the ports system).
+Normally it is under \${WRKOBJDIR}, defaulting to /usr/ports/pobj, but you may override this (see Configuration of the ports system).
+If WRKOBJDIR has been explicitly unset, a subdirectory of the port's main directory (package name prefixed by "w-") will be used instead.

 Note: Ports are never directly installed on your system!
 They use a fake installation directory.
-Everything that gets installed there, is bundled together into a package (which is stored in the packages / subdirectory of the ports tree as mentioned earlier).
+Everything that gets installed there, is bundled together into a package (which is stored in the packages/ subdirectory of the ports tree as mentioned earlier).
 Installing a port really means: creating a package, and then installing that package!